Srinivasulu Reddy Nallapareddy: Political career

 He was introduced as a Cabinet Minister in the ministry headed by T. Anjaiah on 24 February 1981 and was in-charge of Panchayat Raj portfolio till 24 February 1982.
 He was elected on 'Telugu Desam' ticket from Kovur constituency in January 1983 and was a Cabinet Minister for works in the ministry headed by N. T. Rama Rao till 15 August 1984.

 He stood by Chief Minister N. T. Rama Rao, when ministry was dismissed by the Governor Ram Lal, and was inducted into the ministry by NTR when he formed the ministry on 16 September 1984.
 NSR was in-charge of Finance and Power portfolio.

 He was again elected to the Assembly on Telugu Desam Party ticket from the same Kovur Assembly Constituency on 5 March 1985 and inducted as Cabinet Minister for Revenue portfolio.
 He was No. 2 in the Cabinet.

 NTR removed NSR from his cabinet on 12 November 1987.
-NSR started state wide tour and conducted 250 public meetings under the banner of 'Seenaiah Sena' (Voluntary Organization) fighting against N.T.R.'s rule.
+NSR started statewide tour and conducted 250 public meetings under the banner of 'Seenaiah Sena' (Voluntary Organization) fighting against N.T.R.'s rule.

 Seenaiah Sena merged in Congress (I) at New Delhi on 6 April 1989.
 NSR was nominated as campaign committee member of APCC in May 1989.
 NSR has again been elected on Congress ticket from Kovur Assembly Constituency in November 1989 and became Minister in M. Chenna Reddy's Cabinet.
 He resigned from his ministry on 9 December 1990 as a protest against failure of Law and Order in the state.